python/typing/docs/spec/namedtuples.rst

 Defining Named Tuples
 ---------------------

-A named tuple class can be defined using a class syntax or a function syntax.
+A named tuple class can be defined using a class syntax or a factory function call.

 Type checkers should support the class syntax::